damianhakert/damianhakert.github.io/source/handbook/travel/index.md

 1. Review your itinerary within the first 24 hours for accuracy.
 If any changes are necessary, notify travel@gitlab.com.

 1. If you have any special requirements, please note them in your original request.

+### Expenses While Travelling

+1. Always bring a credit card with you when travelling for company business.

+1. Hotels will expect you to have a physical credit card to present upon check-in.
+This credit card will be kept on file for the duration of your stay.

+1. If you incur any work-travel related expenses (on your personal card or a GitLab company card), please make sure to save the original receipt.

+1. When your trip is complete, please file an expense report via Expensify.
+Expensify steps can be found in Accounting (insert link).